mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/pbes/pbes-inst-solving.rst

     \EndFunction
     \end{algorithmic}

 In Algorithm :ref:`SolveRecursive <ziel-expl>` the routine starts by checking whether the set of nodes `V` is empty and if so it returns a tuple with empty sets.
 Otherwise, `m` gets the value of the minimal rank of the nodes in `V`, `\alpha` (the player) is computed such that the result is either 0 or 1 depending on `m \mod 2`, and the set `U` is updated to be the set of all nodes in `V` that have rank `m`.
-Then by executing routine `\textsc{AttrDefault}` and `\textsc{SolveRecursive}` a set of vertices `W_0` that represent equations evaluating to true, and a set of vertices `W_1` that represent equations evaluating to false are computed.
+Then, by executing routine `\textsc{AttrDefault}` and `\textsc{SolveRecursive}` a set of vertices `W_0` that represent equations evaluating to true, and a set of vertices `W_1` that represent equations evaluating to false are computed.

 Note that this algorithm does not explicitly include how to extract strategies from the procedure of solving a structure graph.

-Before defining Algorithm :ref:`SolveRecursiveStrategies <ziel-expl-tau>` which solves a structure graph and computes its strategies `\tau_0, \tau_1` let us first define strategies function and priority function.
+Before defining Algorithm :ref:`SolveRecursiveStrategies <ziel-expl-tau>` which solves a structure graph and computes strategies `\tau_0, \tau_1`, let us define strategies function and priority function.

 .. _strategy: